How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 Search for A Bitcoin ATM That Allows Cash Withdrawal

 After you have an account set up, the next step is to search for a nearby Bitcoin ATM.
-There are many applications and websites that maintain an updated record of ATM locations.
+Many applications and websites maintain an updated record of ATM locations.
 Keep in mind that all bitcoin ATMs do not provide the option for cash withdrawal, so you have to search for a Bidirectional Bitcoin ATM that allows for the selling of Bitcoin.

 You must have your wallet address ready before you initiate the conversion of your Bitcoin to cash.
 Since you are selling your Bitcoin, you might naturally have a specific value of Bitcoin in your wallet.
 Your wallet address is sensitive information, and you must keep that private.
-If you own multiple wallets, you must have the relevant wallet key ready for when you perform your transaction.
-You can simply open the wallet on your phone with the barcode displayed.
+If you own multiple wallets, you must have the relevant wallet key ready to perform your transaction.
+You can open the wallet on your phone with the barcode displayed.

 Make Sure You Are at the Right ATM

 We mentioned this earlier, and it is information worth repeating.
-If you head to a one-way kiosk, you will not find the option for cash withdrawal.
+If you head to a one-way kiosk, you will not find cash withdrawal options.
 It is, therefore, necessary that you head to a two-way kiosk.

 You probably will have to wait for the transaction confirmation on the blockchain network.
 When you receive this confirmation, you can collect your withdrawn cash.
-However, this process can take some time depending on the ATM you are using.
+However, this process can take some time, depending on the ATM you are using.
 The operator is not responsible for the waiting time, and how long the transaction takes entirely depends on the network.
-While 30 - 60 minutes can be the online average, with certain Bitcoin ATMs the average can be closed to 10 minutes.
+While 30 - 60 minutes can be the online average, with certain Bitcoin ATMs, the standard can be closed to 10 minutes.

 Consider the Fee

 Using a Bitcoin ATM for cash withdrawal is pretty convenient, but it comes with a fee.
-All Bitcoin ATM operators charge a specific fee for using their facility to either buy or sell Bitcoin.
+All Bitcoin ATM operators charge a specific price for using their facility to buy or sell Bitcoin.
 This fee will differ from BTM to BTM.
-You can research the different Bitcoin ATM facilities and should definitely take the time to read the reviews before using any of these services.
+You can research the different Bitcoin ATM facilities and should take the time to read the reviews before using any of these services.